aristanetworks/atd-public/topologies/dual-datacenter/labguides/source/avd_l3_dc.rst

 AVD L3 DC Labs
 ===================
-The goal of these labs are to demonstrate how to use AVD to deploy and configure EVPN/VXLAN Datacenter networks.
+The goal of these labs are to introduce and demonstrate how to use AVD to deploy and configure a Layer 3 Leaf Spine EVPN/VXLAN Datacenter network.

+There are 4 labs in total:
+    1. Deploying DC1, using AVD + CloudVision
+    2. Deploying DC2, troubleshooting connectivity issues with AVD, and going through a full CloudVision change control process
+    3. Adding new VLANs to DC1, using AVD deploying through eAPI, along with an overview of AVD Documentation and State Validation
+    4. Adding a new row of border leaves to DC1, and an example of how AVD generates configuration through hierarchy and node types

+After completing these labs you should have a working understanding of what AVD can do for you.
+For a more in-depth training with AVD, talk to your SE about attending an Arista CI Workshop, or visit https://aristanetworks.github.io/avd-workshops/ for more information.

 |